KEY STAGE 3

 Key content includes:

-Probability: Probability experiments, expected outcomes, theoretical probability
+Probability: Probability experiments, expected outcomes, theoretical probability, calculating probabilities of single and combined events, sample space diagrams

 For more information about the GCSE Mathematics course content please visit: